 OK, that last one is a bit of a stretch, but you get the point.
 You might think after those, I’d be Greek’d out, but no way.
 I’ve been playing around with a Greek marinade for a while now and finally got it to a point that I wrote it down and repeat it (meaning, it’s a keeper).

-We had these Greek marinated chicken wraps for dinner again last night so I snapped these super impressive food blogger pictures (LOL) so I could share them with you; delicious!
+We had these Greek marinated chicken wraps for dinner again last night so I snapped these quick pictures so I could share them with you- delicious!

 Here’s why I like this Greek chicken marinade: it’s bursting with flavor, it’s made with pantry staples, and there are no fresh herbs.
 Here’s the thing, I love fresh herbs!
 It’s why I asked for my countertop garden after all!
 However, I also know that if I’m googling a marinade and it says “fresh XYZ herb” that I often skip over it because I probably don’t have it in my fridge.